kingsleydata/E-commerce-sales-performance-analytics/README.md

 -   ###### Review and optimize marketing efforts (reallocate marketing spend to acquisition channels bringing in more users/customers.
 -   ###### Launch affiliate programs for current customers and offer benefits to current customers for referring others to the business.

-##### How long after a user's first purchase are they likely to repurchase, this was tracked for each quarter and there was a steady downtrend
+##### How long after a user's first purchase are they likely to repurchase, this was tracked for each quarter and there was a steady decrease in number of time difference in days between first and second purchase for new customers as seen in the chart below which is great for retention.
+This indicates product efficacy and reliability.

-##### in retention after first purchase which is great for retention.
+#### View chart below

 ![KPI chart for time difference between first and second purchase](https://github.com/user-attachments/assets/75aac90b-79b6-4592-82c9-cff7c2c8b599)